YK7188/YK_Lab/05-Microsoft 365 Apps Deployment — Built-in vs ODT/README.md

 </Configuration>
 ```
-*It's always O365ProPlusRetail otherwise the installed apps cannot be managed by Intune.

---xml for removal
+💡 O365ProPlusRetail is required for enterprise-managed deployments.
+Other product types (e.g., Home editions) are not fully manageable via Intune.

+## Removal XML
 ```
 <Configuration>
   <Remove All="TRUE" />
 </Configuration>
 ```

-Step 3 Package the ODT folder to upload on Intune.
+## Step 3 — Package as Win32 App
 ![03 office folder downloaded](https://github.com/user-attachments/assets/a30948a9-cca7-4fab-baed-8874180fed80)

+Prepare the ODT folder and package it using:

 https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool/releases/tag/v1.8.7

-*Office resource Folder is optional for a case where offline standalone installation is required.

-Step 4
+💡 The Office “Data” folder is optional and mainly used for offline deployments.

-Configure Win32 app on Intune
+## Step 4 — Configure Win32 App in Intune

+- Install command

+setup.exe /configure config.xml

-- Install behavior > Choose System over User as Office apps are business critical, necessary tools.
+- Install behavior

+→ System
+(Ensures device-wide, reliable installation)

-- Device restart behavior > Choose No specific action as Office installation does not require rebooting the machine.
+- Device restart behavior

+→ No specific action
+(Office installation does not require a reboot)

-- Detection rules as in the image below so it will not install the app if O365ProPlusRetail has already been installed.
+- Detection rule

+Configure detection to validate installation of O365ProPlusRetail

+(Example shown below)

   ![04 detection rule](https://github.com/user-attachments/assets/e261fd3e-4853-4bcc-ab0d-2f79b4bd69fa)

--- What I found during lab work
+## ✅ Result

+✔ Office installs successfully

+✔ Selected apps deployed correctly

+✔ Removed Personal Office that had been installed

+## Observations from Lab

-“Unlike most applications, Microsoft 365 Apps (Click-to-Run) can be removed regardless of how they were originally installed, as the uninstall process targets the product configuration rather than the deployment source.”
+- Microsoft 365 Apps (Click-to-Run) can be removed regardless of how they were originally installed.
+The uninstall process targets the product configuration rather than the deployment source.

+- OneDriveForBusiness behavior differed between methods:
+- Installed when using ODT (Win32 app)
-During testing, OneDrive was installed when deploying Microsoft 365 Apps using the Office Deployment Tool (ODT) packaged as a Win32 app, but not when using the built-in Intune deployment method.
+- Not installed when using built-in Intune deployment

 ## Final Note